Overview of PC 29805 Charges in California

 If you were convicted of a crime that was charged as a misdemeanor, it may be possible to expunge the offense from your record.
 However, this is not possible if you are convicted of a felony charge.

-When dealing with a misdemeanor conviction, you can petition to have the charge expunged once you have successfully completed your jail or probation term.
+When dealing with a misdemeanor conviction, you can petition to have the charge expunged once you have completed your jail or probation term.

 Can Your Gun Rights Be Restored?